For more details on course details and degree requirements, view the academic catalog.

 Return to top of page.

 After completing the generalist requirements, students will enroll in the specialization curriculum selected at the time of application.
 Students will also complete an advanced field practicum.
-Augsburg offers two specializations: Multicultural Clinical Practice (MCCP) or Multicultural Macro Practice (MCMP).
+Augsburg offers two specializations: Anti-Oppressive Clinical Practice (AOCP) or Anti-Oppressive Macro Practice (AOMP).
 In either specialization, students will deepen their knowledge of the primary issues affecting families and communities, develop a range of client-centered approaches to practice, gain a broader understanding of human diversity, develop competencies in practice-based research, and learn practice or program evaluation techniques.

 In the specialization curriculum, students will apply this advanced knowledge of theories and practice methods in the specialization field practicum.
 The field practicum is relevant to a student’s chosen specialization and is completed concurrently with enrollment in two field seminar courses.
 As a capstone to the MSW program, students will complete a portfolio project or a summative evaluation project.

-Multiculturalism is a process requiring practitioners to have a deep awareness of their social and cultural identities, as well as the ability to use multiple lenses when working with diverse populations.
-With person-in-environment as an organizing perspective, multicultural clinical social work practice addresses the biopsychosocial and spiritual functioning of individuals, families, and groups.
-To this end, graduates of the MCCP specialization develop competence in using relationship-based, culturally informed, and theoretically grounded interventions with persons facing challenges with their emotional, behavioral, and mental health.
+Anti-oppressive practice is a process requiring practitioners to have a deep awareness of their social and cultural identities, as well as the ability to use multiple lenses when working with diverse social identities.
+With person-in-environment as an organizing perspective, anti-oppressive clinical social work practice addresses the biopsychosocial and spiritual functioning of individuals, families, and groups.
+To this end, graduates of the AOCP specialization develop competence in using relationship-based, culturally informed, and theoretically grounded interventions with persons facing challenges with their emotional, behavioral, and mental health.

-The Multicultural Macro Practice specialization prepares social workers to develop leadership skills to work across system sizes, with a broad range of problems, while grounded in anti-oppressive and anti-racist social work practices.
+The Anti-Oppressive Macro Practice specialization prepares social workers to develop leadership skills to work across system sizes, with a broad range of social issues, while grounded in anti-oppressive and anti-racist social work practices.